-The ambition of the 2-infra challenge methodology is to check the alignment of an infrastructure portfolio with a given climate scenario, considering the evolution in time of both assets' performance and scenario pathway.
+The ambition of the 2-infra challenge methodology is to check the alignment of an infrastructure portfolio with a given climate scenario, considering the evolution of both assets' performance and scenario pathway.

-The methodology is characterized by the following 7 features:
+The methodology is characterized by the 7 following features:

-- Bottom up: evaluation is done at the asset level and not derived from sector averages - Business adaptable: depending on data availability and on the stage of the portfolio (that can be either already complete or in a build-up process), two rating approaches can be used: either a first order of magnitude, based on easily available financial data, or an accurate and comprehensive rating, based on physical data.
-In the latter option, the 2-infra challenge model is able to capture assets' production profiles and mitigation actions. - Forward-looking: evaluation is carried out over a given period of time, to capture the fluctuation in time of both asset performances and scenario parameters.
-The time period considered for the rating can be configured in the model: it may reflect assets' detention period into the portfolio, the asset overall economic life or its effective life. - Homogeneous: all assets are scored by taking into account the end uses they serve.
-There is a defined list of end uses whose forward-looking performance is assesses in the 2°C scenario (e.g. heating, long-distance transport of passengers, specific electricity, see all end-uses in the sections below etc).
+- Bottom-up: evaluation is done at the asset level and not derived from sector average. - Business adaptable: depending on data availability and on the stage of the portfolio (that can be either already complete or in a build-up process), two rating approaches can be used: either a first order of magnitude, based on easily available financial data, or an accurate and comprehensive rating, based on physical data.
+In the latter option, the 2-infra challenge model is able to capture assets' production profiles and mitigation actions. - Forward-looking: evaluation is carried out over a given period of time, to capture the fluctuation in time of both asset performance and scenario parameters.
+The time period considered for the rating can be configured in the model: it may reflect the asset detention period in the portfolio, its overall economic or effective life. - Homogeneous: all assets are scored by taking into account the end uses they serve.
+There is a defined list of end-uses whose forward-looking performance is assessed in the 2°C scenario (e.g. heating, long-distance transport of passengers, specific electricity see all end-uses in the sections below).
 Therefore, the assets are not compared simply with other similar assets (a power plant compared with another power plant for instance) but with all existing assets which serve the same end-use in the economy.
-The weight of end uses in the production of the asset is used to weight the final rating of the asset.
-This enable to homogenously compare assets in different sectors. - Portfolio-driven: the model provides a consolidated vision of alignment at portfolio level, that has his own rating, obtained through the aggregation of the ratings of all underlying assets. - Greenfield and brownfield differentiated: assets are rated differently depending on whether they relate to greenfield or brownfield infrastructure.
+The weight of end-uses in the production of the asset is used to weight the final rating of the asset.
+This enables to homogenously compare assets in different sectors. - Portfolio-driven: the model provides a consolidated vision of alignment at the portfolio level, that has his own rating, obtained through the aggregation of the ratings of all underlying assets. - Greenfield and brownfield differentiated: assets are rated differently depending on whether they relate to greenfield or brownfield infrastructure.
 Greenfield refers to newbuilt assets or existing assets that have undergone a major refurbishment whereas brownfield applies to existing infrastructure.
 A greenfield asset, obviously, is supposed to deliver a carbon performance superior to that of a brownfield asset, as it arises in a world of greater carbon constraint.